 Proof that you are a U.S. Coast Guard or U.S. Armed Forces veteran who was honorably discharged (if applicable)

 Our supporting document checklist provides more information about how to get these documents for your DACA application.

 You should also make copies of everything in your application packet (including your check or money order) for your records.
-You should not submit original documents for anything other than passport photos to USCIS - you may not get them back.
+You should not submit original documents for anything other than passport photos to USCIS because you may not get them back.
 Instead, submit copies of these documents with your application packet.
-ImmigrationHelp.org can help you prepare the required forms and supporting documents for your DACA application for free.

 A typical DACA application takes 6-12 months to process.
 During that time, U.S. Citizenship and Immigration Service (USCIS) will send several notices about your application to the mailing address that you provided on your paperwork.
 Most people who apply for DACA and employment authorization receive the following notices in order.

 You will receive a notice that USCIS has received your application 2-3 weeks after you mail it to USCIS.
-This notice will contain a unique code called a “Receipt Number” that consists of 3 letters and 10 numbers.
+This notice will contain a unique code called a receipt number that consists of three letters and 10 numbers.
 For example, “ABC1234567891.
 You can use this code to track the status of your application online.